As the railyard bled into dark warehouses, the stranger found

 He introduced himself as Sam Random and explained that his path and his name were inextricably linked.
 Sensing a kindred spirit, they proffered their names: Marielle de Rocca-Serra held the violin, Stacy McMichael propped up the bass fiddle, and it was Candace Washburn's voice that had beckoned him.
 As Sam sat at their fire and opened up his tattered guitar case, another man, his elder, stepped forth from the darkness having been drawn in from afar.
 Armed too with a guitar, he announced himself as Kevin Rush and sat with no concern as to whether he'd been invited - simply knowing he was home.
 Fueled by coffee black as the night they found themselves in and so dark it could have been wartime, they played through 'til the sun began painting the eastern horizon red.

 Winding their caravan through the windiest of cities, lePercolateur has spent the time since this fateful night sweeping in to transport concert-goers to a time where music was a liberating and cathartic respite from persecution-- where the frenetic energy of struggling to simply 'be' coalesced with the unbridled spirit of gypsy music and burgeoned into swing dancing.
-The troupe transformed the Green Mill, Andy's Jazz Club, Untitled, Jazz Showcase, Mayne Stage and Katerina's into sold-out Parisian dance halls circa 1937 on a monthly basis.
-Their high-energy sideshow has made "Percolateers" of attendees of the Lakeview Art Festival, Deer Park Jazz Festival, Jazz Institute of Chicago's 2011 & 2012 Jazz Tours, Hard Rock Cafe Chicago, 2013 & 2014 All Souls Jazz Festival, City Winery, Martyrs, Schubas, Chopin Theatre, the 2010 and 2011 Chicago Cultural Center's "Music Without Borders" series, and Purdue University's Swing Dance.
-They were Featured Artists in both 2009 and 2011 in the Windy City Lindy Exchange, during which they flaunted their uncanny ability to seamlessly fuse two different eras via their reinterpretations of modern pop through the medium of hipster gypsy jazz.
+The troupe transforms the Green Mill, Andy's Jazz Club, Untitled, Jazz Showcase, Winter's Jazz Club and Katerina's into sold-out Parisian dance halls circa 1937 on a monthly basis.
+Their high-energy sideshow has made "Percolateers" of attendees of the Chicago World Music Festival, Lakeview Art Festival, Glen Ellyn Jazz Festival, Deer Park Jazz Festival, Jazz Institute of Chicago's Jazz Tours, Hard Rock Cafe Chicago, All Souls Jazz Festival, City Winery, Mayne Stage, Martyrs, Schubas, Midwest Gypsy Jazz Festival, Chopin Theatre, the Chicago Cultural Center's "Music Without Borders" series, and University of Chicago and Purdue University's Swing Dances.
+They were Featured Artists in the Windy City Lindy Exchange, during which they flaunted their uncanny ability to seamlessly fuse two different eras via their reinterpretations of modern pop through the medium of hipster gypsy jazz.
 Along the way, these temporally displaced merry-makers were victorious at the Chicago Bluegrass and Blues Festival's "Last Banjo Standing" contest.

 lePercolateur released their debut album "Pop Manouche" in March 2013, and thus became the latest band to join the Chicago Sessions record label.
-Audience members are sure to wake from a dreamlike daze wondering in which year they find themselves... wishing it was what their senses told them.
+With the addition of violinist Felipe Tobar & guitarists Chris Siebold / Mason Jiller to the mix -audience members are sure to wake from this dreamlike daze wondering in which year they find themselves... wishing it was what their senses told them.

 DANCING IN THE KITCHEN: MayneStage